pauloabelha/gazebo_tasks/README.md

 # gazebo_tasks
-Gazebo simulation of everyday tasks
+Gazebo simulation of 5 everyday tasks for robotics

 By Paulo Abelha